Chhatowali

 Sattowali is a village in Jalandhar district of Punjab State, India.
 It is located 24 km from district headquarter Jalandhar and 150 km from state capital Chandigarh.
 The village is administrated by a sarpanch who is an elected representative of village as per Panchayati raj (India).
 Maximum community of the village are from chammar caste.
-Theses one Angarwari School and one Primary School upto class 5th in the village.
+Theses one Angarwari School and one Primary School up to class 5th in the village.
 Other Private schools Imperial School and Rainbow Public School are at distance of less than one KM only.